-When compared with their classic counterparts, luxury smartwatches have yet to reach the 1 million USD price tag.
+Compared to the segment of classic watches, smartwatches have yet to reach the 1 million USD price tag.

-Made from premium materials and praised by industry experts, these sleek design pieces have GPS tracking, heart rate sensors, activity tracking, high resolution screens, and cutting edge customisation options.
+Made from premium materials, luxury smartwatches have GPS tracking, heart rate sensors, activity tracking, high-resolution screens, and endless customization options.

-Starting at the $1000 mark, in this article I’ll introduce you to the most expensive and luxurious smartwatches in the world right now.
+In this article, I’ll introduce you to the top 10 most expensive smartwatches in the world right now.

 10. Montblanc Sumit 2 – Price: $1,500

-Inspired by the award-winning Montblanc 1858 vintage series, this time in a tech-infused version.
+Inspired by the award-winning Montblanc 1858 vintage series, this time the watch comes in a smart format.

-Made at the company’s cutting edge development centre, this premium smartwatch runs on Android Wear and is compatible with both iPhone and Android phones.
+Made at the company’s cutting-edge development center, this premium smartwatch runs on Android Wear and is compatible with smartphones.

-Marketed as a unisex smartwatch, Montblanc Summit 2 includes a heart rate and activity monitoring, altimeter, fitness tracker, chronograph.
+Marketed as a unisex high-end smartwatch, the Montblanc Summit 2 has heart rate and activity monitoring, an altimeter, a fitness tracker, and a chronograph.

 9. Garmin Marq Driver – Price: $2,500

-Made from a combination of titanium and ceramic, this Android wear watch is packed with advanced nautical features.
+Made from a combination of titanium and ceramic, Garmin’s smartwatch is packed with nautical features.

 The watch can track wind speed, direction, temperature, tide, and much more.

-In the same Marq line of tool watches, Garmin includes five different models: Driver, Aviator, Captain, Expedition and Athlete with prices starting at $1,500.
+In this line of high-end smartwatches, Garmin includes five different models: Driver, Aviator, Captain, Expedition, and Athlete with prices starting at $1,500.

-Some other notable features are music play, contactless pay, detailed maps, pulse and VO2 max measurement.
+Some other notable features of this digital watch are contactless pay, detailed maps, pulse and VO2 max measurement, and music play.

 8. Tempo By Legend – $5,000

-One of the makers that have embarked on customising Apple’s pieces is ‘Legend’ a Finnish company that has built ‘Tempo’, on the core of Apple Watch SE.
+Legend is a Finnish company that has built ‘Tempo’, a designer smartwatch, on the core of Apple Watch SE.

-Tempo by Legend is enclosed in a beautifully engraved case, handcrafted to a pearly, lustrous finish that does not scratch or tarnish with ease.
+Tempo by Legend is enclosed in an engraved case, handcrafted to a pearly, lustrous finish that does not scratch or tarnish with ease.

-While the company does not make these custom-made watches anymore, you can still find them on forums, sold by collectors.
+While the company does not make these custom-made watches anymore, you can still find them at luxury smartwatch resellers and collectors.

 7. Breitling Exospace B55 Black Titanium – $9,000

-It is an excellent smartwatch that lets you make calls, send texts, emails, and deal with social media notifications to perfection.
+For a bit under 10,000 U.S. dollars, the smartwatch is water-resistant and functions as a regular mechanical watch; it lets you make calls, send texts, and emails, and deal with social media notifications to perfection.

 6. de Grisogono Samsung Gear S2 – $15,000

-This ‘Galaxy watch’ is the unexpected result of a rare partnership between Samsung and Grisogono, a luxury jeweller from Switzerland.
+This ‘Galaxy smartwatch’ is the unexpected result of a rare partnership between Samsung and Grisogono, a luxury jeweler from Switzerland.

-Wrapped in Grisogono’s unique design and packed with Samsung Gear S2’s technological prowess, de Grisogono Samsung Gear S2 smartwatch is the most expensive Samsung Galaxy watch.
+Wrapped in Grisogono’s unique design and packed with Samsung Gear S2’s technological prowess, de Grisogono Samsung Gear S2 is the most expensive Samsung Galaxy smartwatch.

 Designed by Fawaz Gruosi, the round shape and a gold body studded with 127 black and white diamonds turn this Galaxy watch wrap into a perfect example of sophistication and creativity.

-Bearing the brand’s specific design codes, scrolling motifs, subtle shades of rose gold and the brand emblem, this smartwatch stands out from a mile.
+Bearing the brand’s specific design codes, scrolling motifs, subtle shades of rose gold, and the brand emblem, this smartwatch stands out from a mile away.

 5. LV Tambour Horizon Monogram Eclipse Limited Edition – From $15,500